PyFPGA/pyfpga/doc/dev.md

 > To add a new Tool, a *case* in the *switch* of each `fpga_*` must be
 > provided.

+> This file is compliant with Tcl 8.4 because is the oldest used by a
+> supported FPGA Tool (Xilinx ISE).

 ## fpga/tool/*.py

 A base class (`__init__.py`) was developed to provides a uniform API to be implemented for each Tool to support.